-The SuseCloud builder section has the following definition:
+The SuseCloud builder section has the following definition when using YAML:

 '''

-{

 "builders": [

 {

-'''

-'''

-"type": "susecloud",
+"type": "SUSE Cloud",

 ...the rest of the definition goes here.

 }

 ]

 '''

-- - diskSize (mandatory): an integer providing the disk size of the machine image to create.
+- type (mandatory): a string providing the machine image type to build.
+Default builder type for Suse Cloud: SUSE Cloud.
+To get the available builder type, please refer to format - installation (optional): an object providing low-level installation or first boot options.
+These override any installation - diskSize (mandatory): an integer providing the disk size of the machine image to create.
 Note, this overrides any disk size information in the stack.
 This cannot be used if an advanced partitioning table is defined in the stack.